Overview

 ARR = MRR × 12 = $9,355 × 12 = $112,260

-This is a run-rate calculation — it assumes the current MRR base persists unchanged for 12 months.
-It is not a forecast of actual revenue over the next year, which will differ once you account for new sales, expansion, and churn.
+This is a run-rate calculation.
+It assumes the current MRR base holds steady for 12 months, which isn't the same as a forecast of actual revenue over the next year once new sales, expansion, and churn get factored in.

 Step 5: Project next month's MRR using your churn rate